 - Adaptation: Seeds and the respective plant adapt to your garden over time.
 By saving your seeds every year, you will soon create your own plant variety that thrives in your backyard.

 - Germination Testing: A few weeks before you are ready to re-plant, do a germination test to make sure your seeds are still alive.
 Place about 10 seeds on a damp paper towel and place in an unclosed zip lock bag.
 Leave it at room temperature for a few days.

-Happy seed saving!
+Happy seed saving this winter!